browserengineering/book/book/invalidation.md

 - we don't need to create child layout objects, meaning the `children` field isn't dirty;
-- we don't need to recompute layout fields, because they aren't dirty;
+- we don't need to recompute layout fields, because they aren't dirty; and
-- and we don't need to recursively call `layout`.
+- we don't need to recursively call `layout`.

 There's no dirty flag yet for the last condition, so let's add one.
 I'll call it `has_dirty_descendants` because it tracks whether any descendant has a dirty `ProtectedField`:[^ancestors]

-[^ancestors]: In some codebases, you will see these called *ancestor*
+[^ancestors]: In some code bases, you will see these called *ancestor*
     dirty flags instead.
 It's the same thing, just following the flow of dirty bits instead of the flow of control.